TOEFL 2026 Scoring: How to Get 25+ on Writing

 Try the Interactive Calculator

-Enter your scores below to see your estimated TOEFL Writing section score in real-time:
+Enter your scores below to see your estimated task average, section band, and the equivalent on the prior 0-30 comparison scale in real-time:

 TOEFL Writing Score Calculator